Welcome to CienciaPR, an expert and resource network for all who are interested in science and Puerto Rico.

 I decided to focus my studies on Biology with the intention of understanding the brain, however, as any other curious person, I have taken my time to explore a myriad of personal interests within the biological sciences.
 During my time as an undergraduate student, I worked voluntarily in different ways, but mostly in environmental and ecologically focused initiatives.
 Additionally, my passion for diversity has led me to work on projects aimed at increasing the representation of minorities in STEM.

-Aside from science, I have many more interests, but education I would say is pretty high on the list.
+Aside from science, I have many more interests, but I would say education and research are pretty high on the list.
 Science education, in general, can provide the skill-set needed to critically analyze problems faced by our communities and offer pragmatic solutions.

 I dream of a day when everybody will have true equal access to the resources necessary to move forward, and where science and technology are common knowledge to all, independent of social status.